Natural marriage

-Natural marriage is the name given in Catholic canon law to the covenant "by which a man and a woman establish between themselves a partnership of the whole of life and which is ordered by its nature to the good of the spouses and the procreation and education of offspring", and is distinguished from a sacramental or Christian marriage, in which the two parties involved are baptized.
+In Catholic canon law, natural marriage is the covenant "by which a man and a woman establish between themselves a partnership of the whole of life and which is ordered by its nature to the good of the spouses and the procreation and education of offspring".
+It is distinguished from a sacramental or Christian marriage, in which the two parties involved are baptized.

 Valid baptism a condition for Christian marriage

 Since only the baptized can receive the other sacraments, the marriage of someone who has accepted Christian beliefs but has not been baptized is non-sacramental.
 Similarly, the marriage of a person whose baptism the Catholic Church judges to be invalid is a non-sacramental natural marriage.
 Examples of such baptisms considered invalid are those of the Mormons and the Jehovah's Witnesses.

 A marriage of two baptized Protestants, even if the church or churches they belong to and they themselves deny that marriage is a sacrament, and even if they contract marriage only civilly and not in church (they are not bound to observe the form that is obligatory for Catholics), is a sacramental marriage, not a merely natural marriage.